 When I first moved up here, autumn was right around the corner and with it being my favorite season, Darren surprised me with a little 3″ pot of a fall-coloured chrysanthemum and a cute, little ceramic pumpkin.
 I was absolutely tickled!

-The chrysanthemum, first cultivated in China as a flowering herb, was described in writings as early as the 15th Century B.C.
+I have always been partial to mums as they are the flower of my birth month but more historically interesting is that the chrysanthemum, first cultivated in China as a flowering herb, was described in writings as early as the 15th Century B.C.
 The ancient Chinese word for chrysanthemum is “Chu.”
 The city of Chu-Hsien (which means Chrysanthemum City) was named in honor of this alluring flower.
 The chrysanthemum was first introduced to the west in 1753 when Karl Linnaeus, renowned Swedish botanist, combined the Greek words chrysos, meaning gold with anthemon, meaning flower.
 As an herb, it was believed to have the power of life.
 Before the advent of modern medicine, the boiled roots were used as a headache remedy; young sprouts and petals were eaten in salads; and leaves were brewed for a festive drink.
 You can read more about the history of the mum here: http://www.mums.org/history-of-the-chrysanthemum/

 After the flowers on my gift had wilted, I was determined not to let this pretty little plant die.
 In So Cal, I had always thought that mums were annuals and that they had to be replaced with new plants every year.
 But not always being a big fan of ‘rules’ when it comes to certain things, I decided to try something different up here in the true north.
 I clipped the three main arms of my little plant off, stuck them in a small vase with fresh water and then found a nice, warm, well-lit spot for them to wait out the winter in.
 I was attempting to get these little pieces to root.